Hair Loss Evaluations

 Female pattern balding/male pattern balding

 This type of hormonal hair loss is so common that it is estimated that 80 % of Caucasian men will be affected by the time they are 70 years old.
 Affected men are also more likely to have a family history of androgenetic alopecia than affected women.
 An excess of androgen hormones (dihydrotestosterone) causes a gradual miniaturization of the hairs on the midline and crown of women and the frontal/midline/vertex regions of men.
 This type of hair loss is often found with telogen effluvium and less often found with alopecia areata.
-Treatments include 5% topical minoxidil, finasteride and PRP injections.
+Treatments include 5% topical minoxidil, finasteride and PRF injections.

 Scarring Alopecia